richardgaywood/paydata.org/content/houserules/combat/action_economy.md

 *   In AR with DNI or cold-sim VR: +2 Simple actions
 *   In hot-sim VR: +3 Simple actions

+As above, the bonus actions received can only be used for Matrix actions.
+These include driving tests if the character is piloting a vehicle via AR.

 ### Drugs

 Drugs that increase your initiative roll do not grant extra actions.
 However, their effect does stack with extra actions gained from other sources.
-So an initiated mage using Kamikaze can go earlier in the turn and still use their full complement of actions.
+So an initiated mage using Kamikaze can go earlier in the turn and still use their 2 normal simple actions and any bonus magical actions from initiating.

 Obviously, combat drugs come with other downsides...